UniFirst (NYSE:UNF) Updates FY 2021 Earnings Guidance

-UniFirst (NYSE:UNF) issued an update on its FY 2021 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $7.800-$8.000 for the period, compared to the Thomson Reuters consensus estimate of $7.660.
+UniFirst (NYSE:UNF) updated its FY 2021 earnings guidance on Wednesday.
+The company provided earnings per share guidance of $7.800-$8.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $7.660.
 The company issued revenue guidance of $1.81 billion-$1.82 billion, compared to the consensus revenue estimate of $1.80 billion.

-UniFirst (NYSE:UNF) last announced its earnings results on Tuesday, June 29th.
-The textile maker reported $2.21 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.84 by $0.37.
-UniFirst had a return on equity of 8.27% and a net margin of 8.27%.
-The company had revenue of $464.32 million for the quarter, compared to analyst estimates of $454.47 million.
-As a group, equities research analysts expect that UniFirst will post 8.01 earnings per share for the current year.
+A number of equities research analysts recently commented on the company.
+Zacks Investment Research lowered UniFirst from a buy rating to a hold rating in a research report on Wednesday, April 7th.
+Robert W. Baird reissued a neutral rating and issued a $248.00 price objective (up previously from $240.00) on shares of UniFirst in a report on Monday, March 22nd.

-Several equities research analysts have recently weighed in on the stock.
-Robert W. Baird reiterated a neutral rating and set a $248.00 target price (up previously from $240.00) on shares of UniFirst in a research note on Monday, March 22nd.
-Zacks Investment Research downgraded shares of UniFirst from a buy rating to a hold rating in a research note on Wednesday, April 7th.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, September 28th.
+Investors of record on Tuesday, September 7th will be issued a dividend of $0.25 per share.
+The ex-dividend date is Friday, September 3rd.
+This represents a $1.00 dividend on an annualized basis and a dividend yield of 0.46%.
+UniFirst’s dividend payout ratio is 14.03%.

-In related news, Director Michael Iandoli sold 500 shares of the stock in a transaction dated Monday, May 10th.
-The shares were sold at an average price of $223.00, for a total transaction of $111,500.00.
-Following the completion of the transaction, the director now directly owns 4,740 shares of the company’s stock, valued at $1,057,020.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Kathleen M. Camilli sold 179 shares of the stock in a transaction dated Thursday, May 13th.
-The stock was sold at an average price of $214.08, for a total transaction of $38,320.32.
-Following the transaction, the director now directly owns 2,988 shares of the company’s stock, valued at $639,671.04.
+In other UniFirst news, Director Kathleen M. Camilli sold 179 shares of the business’s stock in a transaction on Thursday, May 13th.
+The stock was sold at an average price of $214.08, for a total value of $38,320.32.
+Following the sale, the director now directly owns 2,988 shares of the company’s stock, valued at $639,671.04.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, Director Michael Iandoli sold 500 shares of the business’s stock in a transaction on Monday, May 10th.
+The stock was sold at an average price of $223.00, for a total value of $111,500.00.
+Following the completion of the sale, the director now directly owns 4,740 shares in the company, valued at $1,057,020.
 The disclosure for this sale can be found here.
-Corporate insiders own 1.00% of the company’s stock.
+1.10% of the stock is owned by insiders.

 UniFirst Corporation provides workplace uniforms and protective work wear clothing in the United States, Europe, and Canada.
 The company operates through U.S. and Canadian Rental and Cleaning, Manufacturing, Specialty Garments Rental and Cleaning, and First Aid segments.
 It designs, manufactures, personalizes, rents, cleans, delivers, and sells a range of uniforms and protective clothing, including shirts, pants, jackets, coveralls, lab coats, smocks, and aprons; and specialized protective wear, such as flame resistant and high visibility garments.